maxmonteiro2008/-datasciencecoursera/README.md

 <h2>8 Execution of Requirements' STEP5- creates a second, independent tidy data set with the average of each variable for each activity and each subject </h2>

-Here  the script merge althe tables by column, reshape by activity+subject(FUN=mean) and export the tables of Dataset2
+Here  the script will group DataSet1 by activity+subject, then summarize each X variable with the average function(FUN=mean) and export the tables of Dataset2

+DataSet2<-DataSet1 %>%
+  group_by(Activity, Subject) %>%
+  summarise_each(funs(mean))

+write.table(DataSet2, "./data/DataSet2.txt", row.names = FALSE, quote = FALSE)